MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

    4. The `updateState` parameter is set to `UpdateState.PENDING`, but the app doesn't have any currently pending updates.

-2. A [`LocalPackage`](#localpackage) instance which represents the metadata for the currently requested CodePush update (either the running or pending).
+2. A [`LocalPackage`](#localpackage) instance, which represents the metadata for the currently requested CodePush update (either the running or pending).

 Example Usage: